“Slavery affects more than 40 million people worldwide – more than at any other time in history” – Kate Hodal, The Guardian, 2019.

 Slavery and human trafficking is a truly abhorrent practise which is constantly adapting as wider global forces influence its form and momentum.
 Surrey Satellite Technology Limited (“SSTL”) has prepared this statement, published in accordance with the UK ‘Modern Slavery Act 2015’, relating to our actions and activities to tackle modern slavery during the year ending 31st December 2021.

-In 2008 Airbus bought the majority shareholding from the University of Surrey, allowing SSTL to fulfil its growth potential.
-SSTL Ltd is now a wholly owned subsidiary company within Airbus.
-We are governed by a Board of Directors overseeing our Executive team who manage our 375 staff across two UK locations.
+We have been building world-leading small satellites for 40 years and have earned a reputation as one of the world's premier providers of operational and commercial small satellite programmes.
+SSTL is a wholly owned subsidiary company within Airbus and we are governed by a Board of Directors overseeing our Executive team who manage our 360 staff across two UK locations.

 Our Policies on Anti-Slavery and Human Trafficking

 SSTL has policies and processes that support our commitment to identify slavery risks and take the necessary preventative steps to ensure there continues to be no known slavery or human trafficking in our own operations or supply chain as follows:

 - Employee Code of Conduct - we fully endorse the principles of the Airbus Employee Code of Conduct which, for the purposes of this Statement, gives clear and comprehensive instruction to all employees in respect of protecting human rights and maintaining positive and healthy labour relations.
 It is available to our staff on our Intranet site and it is part of our new starter Compliance induction.
 New revisions feature on our internal news carousel.

 - The Airbus Supplier Code of Conduct is also embedded within our own standard contractual terms.
 Prospective and existing suppliers are also required to confirm their understanding and acceptance of the Airbus Supplier Code of Conduct during their ‘Know Your Supplier” On-boarding / Re-evaluation Assessments.